Takata doubling U.S. recall for defective air bags to 34 million vehicles

 ‘OWNING UP TO THE CRISIS’

 Foxx and NHTSA’s new administrator, Mark Rosekind, have been aggressive in tackling auto safety issues.
-On Monday, NHTSA escalated a regulatory battle with Fiat Chrysler Automobiles (FCHA.MI), saying it could impose “multiple penalties” on the automaker and order a public hearing to examine the automaker’s handling of 20 recalls affecting more than 10 million vehicles.
+On Monday, NHTSA escalated a running regulatory battle with Fiat Chrysler Automobiles, saying it could impose “multiple penalties” on the automaker and order a public hearing to examine FCA’s handling of 20 recalls affecting more than 10 million vehicles.

-NHTSA had slapped Takata in February with a $14,000 per-day fine for failing to fully cooperate with a probe, but Rosekind said that was now suspended.
+NHTSA had slapped Takata in February with a $14,000 per-day fine for failing to fully cooperate with a probe, but Rosekind said that was suspended for now.

-Takata’s recall will cost the supplier and its automaker customers an estimated $4-$5 billion, said Scott Upham, president of Valient Market Research, which tracks the air bag industry.
+Takata’s recall will cost the supplier and its automaker customers an estimated $4 billion to $5 billion, said Scott Upham, president of Valient Market Research, which tracks the air bag industry.

 Takata has said it expects to return to profit this financial year, but its chief financial officer told analysts last week it would not set aside more cash to pay for the expanding recalls.

 Last November, sources told Reuters that bankers with relationships with Takata were brainstorming financing proposals, although not directly with the supplier.
-Raising new capital could threaten the control of the Takada family, but potentially boost governance and oversight.
+Raising new capital, however, could threaten the control of the Takada family, and potentially boost governance and oversight.

 The Takada family holds about 59 percent of the world’s second-largest air bag inflator maker.